-- Cyclists must ensure there is at least 2 metres between their bike and the back of the vehicle in front when following a motor vehicle for over 200 metres
+- Cyclists must ensure there is at least 2 metres between their bike and the back of the vehicle in front when lane filtering for over 200 metres

 - Cyclists must ride within 1.5 metres of each other when riding two abreast